 If you were a Participant when you terminated your employment and are re-employed by your Employer, then you will again become a Participant on the date you complete one hour of service.
 Your period of employment before you were rehired is referred to as your pre-break service.
-Your period of employment after you were rehired is referred to as your post-break service in your period of employment after you were rehired is referred to as your post-break service will not count in determining your vesting percentage in your pre-break Account balance.
+Your period of employment after you were rehired is referred to as your post-break service.
+If you are re-employed after incurring five consecutive one-year breaks in service then your post-break service will not count in determining your vesting percentage in your pre-break Account balance.
 Your post-break service will count in determining your vesting percentage in your pre-break Account balance and any forfeited amounts will be restored to your Account if: